Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 ```

 > **Note:**<br>
-> I understand that same sub branch can be used as many times as I want to, however I create a new branch for each test because my knowledge of git is not the best and sometimes I am not 100% sure if I do it right.
-I would like to improve more on the usage of git and version control for my next project
+> Same sub branch can be used as many times during the project, however, create a new branch for each test because my knowledge of git is not the best and sometimes not 100% sure if things are done right.
+Hope to improve more on the version control using git for future projects

 > There is one [commit message](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/version-control/commit-msg.png) does not correspond to what happen.
-I commit it from sub branch presuming there are only minor changes, however, it seems it does it from main branch somehow
+Commit it from sub branch presuming there are only minor changes, however, it seems it does it from main branch somehow

 <div align="right"><a href="#top">🔝</a></div>

 ## DEPLOYMENT

-The website of this project requires back-end technologies such as server, application, and database so the website is deployed in [Heroku](https://www.heroku.com/), which is a cloud platform with a service supporting several programming languages, as GitHub can only host a static website.
+The website of this project requires back-end technologies such as server, application, and database so the website is deployed in [Heroku](https://www.heroku.com/), which is a cloud platform with a service supporting several programming languages, because GitHub can only host a static website.
 There are two ways to deploy a website in Heroku.
 One is to use Heroku Command Line Interface (CLI) and another one is to connect to GitHub repository.
 Connecting to GitHub repository is much easier and recommended by a tutor so this website is deployed by using GitHub method.

 Before deploying the website to Heroku, there are three important steps to follow in order to make the app work in Heroku correctly.